codsen/codsen.com/src/articles/2020-08-19-evolution-of-our-packages.md

 People from outside can raise tickets and help you to update README, and that won't affect programs' source code.

-There are SAAS companies out there wich "quality assess" open-source npm packages, are they "suitable for corporate" or not.
+There are SAAS companies out there which "quality assess" open-source npm packages, are they "suitable for corporate" or not.
 I was shocked to find out that excessive (by their standards) `patch` releasing is deemed to be **a sign of low code quality**.
 Oops!
 Our effort seeking README perfection is apparently harmful!

 Another argument to port README's outside npm/git provider is **UX and features in general**.
 Your website can outdo npm or GitHub/GitLab/BitBucket easily: